 No student will be denied participation in overnight trips sponsored by Xavier Charter School because of their transgender status or sexual orientation.
 Xavier Charter School will provide adequate adult supervision at all times for students participating in school sponsored trips.
+School personnel must provide separate sleeping quarters for members of each sex.
+No person shall share sleeping quarters, a restroom, or a changing facility with a person of the opposite sex, unless the persons are members of the same family.
 Any student with a need or desire for increased privacy during overnight trips may be given the option of using a private sleeping room.